adityabangde/AirWrite-Ring/README.md

 ---

 ## Credits
-Some design and mechanical ideas were inspired by the following open-source projects and creators:
+Some design and mechanical ideas were inspired by the following open-source projects and creatorss:

 - [3D printed case for the TTP223 touch module](https://www.printables.com/model/180416-touch-sensor-ttp223-for-fischertechnik)